PostHog/posthog.com/contents/handbook/comms/customer-support.md

 ### CSAT Surveys

 We send out CSAT surveys after a ticket has been closed for at least 3 days using [this Automation](https://posthoghelp.zendesk.com/admin/objects-rules/rules/automations/22328357692571).
-The emails contain a link to https://survey.posthog.com/ with their `distinct_id`, `ticketId`, and the assigned team as query parameters, which are being used alongside their satisfaction rating to capture a `$survey_response` event.
+The emails contain a link to https://survey.posthog.com/ with their `distinct_id`, `ticketId`, and the assigned team as query parameters, which are being used alongside their satisfaction rating to capture a `survey sent` event.
 The code for the survey website is in the [PostHog-csat](https://github.com/PostHog/posthog-csat) repo and the responses can be viewed in [this dashboard](https://us.posthog.com/project/2/dashboard/130687).

 ### Support Engineers